 - For Engineers: Why a Via Ferrata System Is Better

 Disclaimer: this is just my opinion.
-I’m not a guide, a manufacturer of safety equipment
+I’m not a guide, a manufacturer of safety equipment.

 What NOT to Use: The Death Clip

 The most common setup I saw was what I call the Death Clip.
-This was people who bought two carabiners and a length of climbing webbing and clipped one carabiner to either their backpack strap or waist belt and the other went around the actual cable.
+People bought two carabiners and a length of climbing webbing and clipped one carabiner to either their backpack strap or waist belt and the other went around the actual cable.
 There are so many problems with this setup that I barely know where to begin.
 As a rock climber, I would never trust that system and it gives me the chills seeing people use it on Half Dome, thinking they have somehow improved their safety.